On this page

 This is general information only.
 For case specific advice, please contact the department.

 Fact Sheet 17.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.